MenukaRisith/cybernex/README.md

 4. **Set up the database:**

     - Create your MySQL database using the credentials you defined.
-    - **Important:** After creating the database, import the `db.sql` file included in this project to populate it with dummy data:
+    - **Important:** Use the provided `init.sql` file to automatically create the database schema, tables, and import dummy data:

     ```bash
-    mysql -u your_database_user -p your_database_name < db.sql
+    mysql -u your_database_user -p your_database_name < init.sql
     ```

 5. **Run the development server:**